projectcalico/calico/security/tutorials/calico-policy.md

 ### 2. Lock down all traffic

 We will begin by using a default deny [Global Calico Network Policy]({{ site.baseurl }}/reference/resources/globalnetworkpolicy) (which you can only do using Calico) that will help us adopt best practices in using a [zero trust network model]({{ site.baseurl }}/security/adopt-zero-trust) to secure our workloads.
-Note that Global Calico Network Policies don't need a namespace, this will effect all resources that match the selector (which in our case is anything that doesn't match the kube-system namespace).
-Kubernetes Network Policies cannot achieve this by themselves.
-Note here that we are allowing important kube-system pods to still have wide permissions so that these pods can perform important tasks relevant to the kubernetes cluster.
+Note that Global Calico Network Policies are not namespaced and effect all pods that match the policy selector.
+In contrast, Kubernetes Network Policies are namespaced, so you would need to create a default deny policy per namespace to achieve the same effect.
+Note that to simplify this tutorial we exclude pods in the kube-system namespace, so we don't have to consider the policies required to keep Kubernetes itself running smoothly when we apply our default deny.

 ```bash
 calicoctl create -f - <<EOF